WellAndGood/TechBlogHandlebars/README.md

 Why did we create a tech blog?
 Because we know for a fact that the world needs another one!

 # Appearance
+You can access the web application directly with the following link: https://techs-mechs-blog.herokuapp.com/

 Once loaded, the generated HTML page should look like this:
 <img src="Screenshot1.png" alt="Appearance Upon Deployment" width = "800"/>